Rascal Does Not Dream: Main

 Tomoe, a first-year at Sakuta's high school, first meets him when he helps a lost child—prompting her to jokingly accuse him of being a lolicon.
 Cheerful yet insecure, she asks Sakuta to pretend to be her boyfriend to avoid gossip.
 When rumors escalate, she develops genuine feelings after witnessing his unwavering support.
-These emotions trigger a time loop, forcing her to relive their final day together.
+These emotions trigger a time loop, explained by Rio as Laplace's demon, forcing her to relive their final day together.
 After confessing, Sakuta gently rejects her, but they remain friends.
 Extremely socially conscious, she keeps Sakuta informed of goings on in social media that concern the Adolescence Syndrome cases he encounters.
 Tomoe also holds a part-time job at the same family restaurant that Sakuta works at.